flagpolejs/flagpole/docs/assertion-context.md

 const buttonContainingYes = await context.find("button", "Yes");
 ```

-With Appium testing Android, Flagpole parses the selector strategy and text to use `-android uiautomator` under the hood.
+With Appium testing Android, using UIAutomator2, Flagpole parses the selector strategy and text to use `-android uiautomator` under the hood.
 This allows for finding an element by selector and text.
 Anything passed into the path parameter that is not a valid selector strategy/value pair will search by text only.

+With Appium testing Android, using Espresso, Flagpole simply searches for an element by text, regardless of what you pass into the selector argument.

 With Appium testing iOS, Flagpole uses the `-ios predicate string` selector strategy and only searches by text.
 Searching by selector and text is not supported by Appium on iOS.